OasisDEX/summerfi-monorepo/sdk/sdk-client/bundle/README-ADMIN.md

 - Only addresses with the general `GOVERNOR_ROLE` can revoke roles
 - After revoking, verify the role removal using `hasContractSpecificRole` method
 - Revoking a role immediately removes associated permissions
+- See [Roles Overview](#roles-overview) for details on each role's permissions

-### Grant General Role to Address (Super Keeper)
+### Grant General Role to Address

 Grant a general role to a specific address.
 General roles are global and apply across all contracts in the protocol.

-The Super Keeper role is a general (global) role that allows the address to perform keeper operations on any fleet without needing fleet-specific KEEPER_ROLE grants.
+See [Roles Overview](#roles-overview) for detailed descriptions of each role and their use cases.

 **Required Role:** The executing address must have the general `GOVERNOR_ROLE` to grant general roles to other addresses.